aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 Navigate over to the **Route53** service and choose **Health checks**.
 Create a new health check, give it an easily identifyable name e.g. `ireland-api`.
-Choose to monitor and endpoint and specify the endpoint by domain name.
+Under *Monitor an endpoint*, specify the endpoint by domain name.

 Since our API is protected by a TLS certificate you will need to change the port to 443 and the protocol to HTTPS.